 If the only people entitled to apply for probate are minors, call our specialists for free on 020 3695 2090.
 We’ll help you work out who can get the grant based on your situation.

 What does the executor or administrator do?

 The executor or administrator of the estate (also known as the personal representative) takes responsibility for applying for probate and distributing the estate to beneficiaries.
 This can involve many steps, including but not limited to:

-After confirming that you can apply for probate, you’ll need to decide whether you want a grant-only service or full estate administration.
+After confirming that you can apply for probate, you’ll need to decide whether you want a, Essential Probate (grant-only) service or Complete Probate (estate administration).
 We offer both of these services at Farewill and will happily provide you with a free, no obligation quote over the phone.
 You can find out more about each of these below:

 We arrange a couple of phone calls to gather information about the estate you’re dealing with.
 Then we get the tax and probate forms prepared, send them out to you to be checked, and submit them to the probate registry.